 Furthermore, Serbia is a perfect place to visit if winter hiking is something you also enjoy.
 The country hosts the remarkable Tara National, which features dozens of unique hiking trails for any hiker, both first-timers and more seasoned walkers.

-Frozen waterfalls and rivers, snow-capped mountains, and picturesque mountain villages with cozy and affordable lodges can be the ingredients to enjoy the best of Serbia in winter!
+Frozen waterfalls and rivers, snow-capped mountains, and picturesque traditional villages with cozy and affordable lodges can be the ingredients to enjoy the best of Serbia in the winter months!